Original Issuance Date: June 1973

 The primary responsibility for the statutory requirement for reconciliation between the University and the Department of Administration shall rest with UW System Administration.
 However, each business unit will be responsible for currently reconciling its records with UW System Administration to facilitate the System-DOA reconciliation.

-Each UW business unit shall be responsible for providing required monthly, interim, and annual financial reports as requested by the UW System Office of Finance, which will coordinate the compilation and release of such reports.
+Each UW business unit shall be responsible for providing required monthly, interim, and annual financial reports as requested by the UW System Office of Finance and Administration, which will coordinate the compilation and release of such reports.

 Each business unit will provide financial data on budgets, revenues and expenditures to UW System Administration.
 Auxiliary operations will report on a full accrual basis in accordance with the uniform reporting system already in existence.
 All other operations will be reported on a modified accrual basis.
 Reports from units may be required on a monthly, quarterly, semesterly, annual, or as-needed basis.